ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

           | **required**: False
           | **type**: str
-          | **choices**: delete, keep, catlg, catalog, uncatlg, uncatalog
+          | **choices**: delete, keep, catalog, uncatalog

         reuse
-          Determines if data set should be reused if *disposition=NEW* and a data set with matching name already exists.
+          Determines if data set should be reused if *disposition=new* and a data set with matching name already exists.

           If *reuse=true*, *disposition* will be automatically switched to ``SHR``.